apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

     #
     # IMPORTANT: The provided LDAP will be used for all the components you are going to install.
     # IMPORTANT: Also set openldap_enabled on false if you do not want to install it
-    # IMPORTANT: Also create the external ldap secret that is bellow and put its name into ldap_configuration.lc_custom_config_secret
+    # IMPORTANT: Also fill the values in apollo-one-shot secret that is bellow
     #
     #ldap_configuration:
-    #  lc_custom_config_secret: external-ldap-secret
     ## the main ldap group used for workflow and other purposes where single group of admins is required.
     #  lc_principal_admin_group: cpadmins
     ## list of all admin groups you want to set to be admins in the platform components